jcsec-security/CosmWasm-audit-roadmap/README.md

 - [CosmWasm for CTOs 0](https://medium.com/cosmwasm/cosmwasm-for-ctos-f1ffa19cccb8), [I: the architecture](https://medium.com/cosmwasm/cosmwasm-for-ctos-i-the-architecture-59a3e52d9b9c), [II: advanced usage](https://medium.com/cosmwasm/cosmwasm-for-ctos-ii-advanced-usage-ee04ce95d1d0), [IV: native integrations](https://medium.com/cosmwasm/cosmwasm-for-ctos-iv-native-integrations-713140bf75fc)

-:milky_way: As CosmWasm is a Cosmos SDK module and therefore will run in Cosmos chains, you should first get familiar with how Cosmos works and some core concepts.
+:milky_way: As CosmWasm is a Cosmos SDK module that will run in Cosmos chains, you should first familiarize yourself with how Cosmos works and some core concepts.
 You should at least read the following Cosmos documentation:
 1. [Introduction section](https://docs.cosmos.network/v0.47/intro/overview).
-Includes high-level overview, application-specific blockchains, blockchain architecture and main components of the Cosmos SDK.
+Includes high-level overview, application-specific blockchains, blockchain architecture, and main components of the Cosmos SDK.
 2. [Basics section](https://docs.cosmos.network/v0.47/basics/app-anatomy).
 Includes anatomy of a Cosmos SDK application, transaction lifecycle, query lifecycle, accounts, and gas and fees.

 :point_right: NOW is when we start diving into CosmWasm itself.
 I would say just reading the [CosmWasm Book](https://book.cosmwasm.com/) cover to cover is a good starting point to get all the concepts before trying to develop your own contracts.
 In addition, [this one resource](https://github.com/CosmWasm/cosmwasm/blob/main/SEMANTICS.md) has been helpful to me for quick references from time to time, some details are reflected on The Book but some others are not so clear to me there.